16.11.2023

 • The two main types of consumer research are qualitative and quantitative.

-• Qualitative research methods require more resources, but often provide more valuable information.
+• Qualitative consumer research methods require a greater investment of resources, but often provide more valuable information.

 • Consumer research (a.k.a. consumer insights) is one of the primary tools used in making important business decisions.